db47h/decimal/README.md

 stored in a single uint64), which explains its impressive perfomance for low precisions.

-In additions, and subtractions the operands mantissae need to be aligned (shifted), this results in an additional multiplication by 10**shift.
+In additions and subtractions the operands' mantissae need to be aligned (shifted), this results in an additional multiplication by 10**shift.
 In implementations that use a binary representation of the matissa, this is faster for shifts < 19, but performance degrades as shifts get higher.
 With a decimal